-This course explores the core legal doctrines that govern the relationship between employers and their employees.
+Front-line managers, backstopped by Human Resources professionals, can either ameliorate or exacerbate the legal issues raised by the complex web of laws that govern the employment relationship.
+This course explores the core doctrines that govern that relationship.
 Topics covered include the employment at-will doctrine and its contract and tort-based limitations, employee harassment, the definitions of “employee” and “employer,” antidiscrimination protections, health and familial leave protections, diversity, wage and hour laws, employee privacy, and liability and litigation risk management.
-The materials throughout this course focus on application of legal concepts to real-world circumstances and the role of the human resources professional in addressing legal compliance and reducing legal risks.
+The materials throughout this course focus on application of legal concepts to real-world circumstances and the role of front-line managers, supervisors, and the C-suite in addressing legal compliance and reducing legal risks.

-- Describe the employment at-will doctrine and its principal common-law and tort-based limitations
+- Describe the employment at-will doctrine and its principal exceptions

 - Appreciate the definitions of “employee” and “employer” and the corresponding coverage limitations on employment protections